Affordable home ownership

 - Affordable housing for rent through a housing association

-- Discounted market sales housing - where you purchase a home at a discounted rate which is usually at least 20% less than the market value, and when you come to sell, the property will be sold at the same discounted percentage.
+- Discounted market sales housing.
+This is where you purchase a home at a discounted rate which is usually at least 20% less than the market value, and when you come to sell, the property will be sold at the same discounted percentage.
+For a copy of the Discount Market Sales application form, please email

-- Shared Ownership – You buy a share of your home (between 25% and 75%) and pay rent on the rest.
+- Shared ownership.
+This is where you buy a share of your home (between 25% and 75%) and pay rent on the rest.
 Shared Ownership properties can be purchased from a housing association.
+Find out more about shared ownership on the Government's website.

-You can learn more about the scheme and what it has to offer by reading the Shared Ownership advice on the Help 2 Buy website .
+You can learn more about the scheme and what it has to offer by reading the Shared Ownership advice on the Own Your Home website .

 Identifying housing need